tadesouaiaia/BridgePRS-Guide/docs/index.md

 # Quick Start
 - Get started right away using sample data with our [Quick Start Tutorial!](quikstart_prep.md).
-- Completing the tutorial and [training](quikstart_training.md) is often sufficient to begin using BridgePRS!
+- Completing the [Toy-Data Demo](quikstart_demo.md) and [User Challenges](quikstart_challenges.md) portions of the tutorial will provide sufficient skill to being using BridgePRS with your own data right away!